OpenJML/openjml.github.io/tutorial/Execution.md

 * 5 - exit because an operation was cancelled
 * 6 - exit because of a verification failure

-The exit code for a verification failure can be changed to one of the other exti codes using the `-verify-exit` option.
+The exit code for a verification failure can be changed to one of the other exit codes using the `-verify-exit` option.